Step 1: Position Authorization and Search Committee Approval

 "Be open to the possibility that you and your search-committee colleagues are evaluating a candidate's style based on what makes you comfortable rather than what is essential for the job you're seeking to fill.
 (Vaillancourt 2021)".

-Once you have developed the rubric, complete a mock applicant review to test if the job description and rubric are adequately and fairly enabling the committee to screen a candidate for the actual position you are seeking to fill.
+Once you have developed the rubric, complete a mock applicant review to test if the job description and rubric are allowing the committee to adequately and fairly screen candidates for the position you are seeking to fill.

 Submit the Job Description